LEAP (Learning Enrichment & Achievement Program)

-Limestone College offers a comprehensive support program, LEAP (Learning Enrichment & Achievement Program), for students with learning and attention challenges.
+Limestone University offers a comprehensive support program, LEAP (Learning Enrichment & Achievement Program), for students with learning and attention challenges.
 LEAP students meet weekly with LEAP staff and have access to an organizational coach and learning specialist.
 LEAP is a fee-based program.
 In some cases, the Office for Vocational Rehabilitation will assist in funding the student’s participation.
 Please contact your local VR office or speak with your high school counselor to obtain contact information.
-LEAP is only offered during the regular academic year and only at the main campus of Limestone College in Gaffney, SC.
+LEAP is only offered during the regular academic year and only at the main campus of Limestone University in Gaffney, SC.

 94% of LEAP students had a cumulative GPA of 2.0 or greater for the Fall 2018 semester!

 LEAP offers a broad spectrum of resources to meet specific needs, including: